PedroBern/django-graphql-auth/README.md

-[Django](https://github.com/django/django) registration and authentication with GraphQL
+[Django](https://github.com/django/django) registration and authentication with GraphQL.

 It abstract all the basic logic of handling user accounts out of your app, so you don't need to think about it and can **get up and running faster**.